nelsonjchen/gargantuan-takeout-rocket/README.md

    * "Production" Takeout jobs are best done with 50GB archives to reduce the number of clicking required.
 You should use ZIP as the solid archives of TAR aren't useful on already compressed data.
 2. Once complete, visit the Azure Blob container you made in the preparation and "Create a SAS Signature" with all the permissions (Read, Add, Write, Create, and Delete).
    * ![portal azure com_](https://user-images.githubusercontent.com/5363/163125758-7383aafa-ded8-4592-a753-5e8bb717c1df.png)
 3. `Generate SAS Token and URL` and copy the `Blob SAS URL`.
    * ![portal azure com_ (1)](https://user-images.githubusercontent.com/5363/163125969-1e151b8c-43e7-49e9-87e9-d3d788220d90.png)
    * Hint: there's a copy to clipboard button on the right edge of the field.
 4. Paste the Blob SAS URL into the extension popup at the correct field.
    * <img width="511" alt="image" src="https://user-images.githubusercontent.com/5363/163747552-22b51c99-553f-4aec-970c-a69cce4b940e.png">
 5. Enable the extension to intercept downloads with the checkmark popup.
    * <img width="506" alt="image" src="https://user-images.githubusercontent.com/5363/163747584-850dd276-47e9-4dff-b5cf-20b61b948c58.png">
+6. I was too lazy to implement a decent progress bar or indicator, so inspect the service worker's network tab for "progress" or indications of errors.
+This helps keep the extension more stable for some reason.
+  * <img width="802" alt="Screen Shot 2022-08-11 at 7 15 33 PM" src="https://user-images.githubusercontent.com/5363/184272694-ea4f2052-8389-4810-b35c-369c8581e326.png">
-6. Visit Google Takeout and click download on each archive.
+7. Visit Google Takeout and *middle*-click download on an archive for transloading.
+This will open a useless tab in the background but it'll save you a page reload.
 Watch for failures.
 Slow down if there are failures.
 In general, limit yourself to about three 50GB archives or ~150GB up in the air at a time.
 It took about 50 seconds for each 50GB archive for me.
-7. I was too lazy to implement a decent progress bar or indicator, so inspect the service worker's network tab for "progress" or indications of errors.
-  * <img width="802" alt="Screen Shot 2022-08-11 at 7 15 33 PM" src="https://user-images.githubusercontent.com/5363/184272694-ea4f2052-8389-4810-b35c-369c8581e326.png">
 8. Notifications will come and go as each archive is transloaded into Azure Blob Storage.
 9. Once complete, check Azure to make sure everything has been retrieved and is available in the container.
    * Beware of downloading the archives to your local machine as Azure charges about $4.50 per 50GB download.
 Just check that they are there.
 If you wish to check the contents, you should spin up a virtual machine in Azure and download the data to that instance for inspection.
 That is beyond the scope of this guide.